Tomas Chamorro-Premuzic

 Tomas Chamorro-Premuzic (/tʃæˈmɒroʊˈprɛmʊzɪk/) is an organizational psychologist who works mostly in the areas of personality profiling, people analytics, talent identification, the interface between human and artificial intelligence, and leadership development.
-He is currently a professor of business psychology at University College London (UCL) and an adjunct professor at Columbia University, as well as the Chief Talent Scientist at ManpowerGroup, and was previously the CEO at Hogan Assessment Systems.
+He is currently a professor of business psychology at University College London (UCL) and an adjunct professor at Columbia University, as well as the chief innovation officer at ManpowerGroup, and was previously the CEO at Hogan Assessment Systems.

 Professional and academic career

 Chamorro-Premuzic is one of the founders of Meta, a company that creates data-driven tools to help corporations identify employees and leaders with entrepreneurial talent.
 He also serves as a consultant for both the private and public sectors, with clients that have included JP Morgan, Goldman Sachs, HSBC, Prudential, Unilever, the British Army, the BBC, Twitter, Spotify, and Harvard’s Entrepreneurial Finance Lab.
-He is the director of the MSc in Industrial-Organizational and Business Psychology at the University College London (UCL), having previously founded the MSc in Occupational Psychology at Goldsmiths, University of London.
+He is the director of the MSc in industrial-organizational and business psychology at the University College London (UCL), having previously founded the MSc in occupational psychology at Goldsmiths, University of London.
 He has also previously taught at the London School of Economics and New York University.
 He is the author of the column Mr. Personality, which appears regularly on Psychology Today, and contributes regularly to the Guardian, Fast Company, Management Today, Forbes, and Harvard Business Review.
 In February 2015, Chamorro-Premuzic assumed the role of CEO at Hogan Assessments after spending two years as the company's vice president of research and innovation.
 The company provides personality assessment services that corporations can utilize for hiring and training purposes.
+In February 2018, Chamorro-Premuzic assumed the role of Chief Talent Officer at ManpowerGroup.
+In 2019, Tomas founded Deeper Signals, a personality assessments company that provides modern assessments that companies can utilize for employee feedback and hiring.